 Is the Dog Bed Washable?

-A quick tip here.
-At this point you already know what construction types of dog beds exist, and what categories you have to choose from.
-With that being said, I believe one of the utmost important factors about choosing a dog bed is how easy it is to clean it, and even wash the dog bed.
+With that being said, I believe one of the most important factors about choosing a dog bed is how easy it is to clean it, and even wash the dog bed.
 Let's talk about this for a second.

 Never buy a bed that you cannot wash (or at least wash its cover).